rystanley/genepopedit/README.md

     TAG_03  , 120120 110110 110110
     TAG_04  , 120120 110110 110110

 In both formats each row is read in as a single character vector.
 Sample IDs have the population and sample number separated by a "_".
 Between sample ID and the loci is conventional Genepop separator "   , " *(space,space space)*.
-Note if your population label is note separated from the sample number in the Sample IDs refer to the help section for . [ subset\_genpop\_rename ](#subsetrenm)
+Note if your population label is note separated from the sample number in the Sample IDs refer to the help section for . [ subset\_genepop\_rename ](#subsetrenm)

 <span style="color:red"><STRONG> Note </span></STRONG> that input and output "**path**" variables all require the **FULL** file path.
 Relative paths will not work with _genepopedit_ functions.